 "Urfa is an Anatolian city that has figured in all the religions of the Book.
 Old Testament prophets such as Jethro (Hz. Şûeyb), Job (Hz.
 Eyûp), Elijah (Hz.
 Elyas), and Abraham (Hz. Îbrahîm) lived in this city which in ancient times was known as Edessa.
 Also, Moses (Hz.
 Mûsa) also lived in the region for seven years, working as a shepherd before returning to Egypt with his staff.
 It was in Urfa that early Christians were first permitted to worship freely and where the first churches were constructed openly.
 Pagan temples were converted to synagogues, synagogues to churches, and churches to mosques, resulting in a uniquely eclectic architecture.”
 To this present time, it has become a tourist destination.

 ŞIRNAK: The Home of Noah’s Ark

 This beautiful encounter crossed my mind as I sat aboard the bus going to Tampere from Helsinki.
 As I write this article, a dear friend, Salome Mjema, came to my thoughts.
-Before my flight to Turkey, these were her words to me, “Have faith and be of good courage, for God will bring you to places you’ve never been.
-This will help you accomplish writing your book, and many people will be touched by your journey in search of the Kurds.”
+Before my flight to Turkey, her words to me were, “Have faith and be of good courage, for God will bring you to places you’ve never been.
+This will help you accomplish writing your book, and your journey in search of the Kurds will touch many people.”
 It was prophetic lines from her that came true to me.
 I’m glad to share it with much gratitude.